 The first thing that you need to understand about stealing pots pre-flop is what types of hands are going to carry the highest success rates.
-Since you are stealing and do not desire to actually see the flop, you would think that your hands are largely irrelevant.
+Since you are stealing and don't desire to actually see the flop, you would think that your hands are largely irrelevant.
 While this may be the case, you can't discount all of the times where you are going to get calls and will have no choice but to play your hand post-flop.
 When you do get calls, your opponent will frequently be putting you on a reasonable hand.
 They might give you credit for a pair, two broadway cards, or something else along those lines.
 As a result, a deceptive range of stealing hands will go a very long way towards winning big pots when you really were only hoping to take down the blinds.

 Types of Players to Steal Against

 One thing that will remain universal when stealing pre-flop is that you need to target the right types of opponents.
 If you are gunning for players who never fold, you are just asking to fail.
 If you raise way too much against players who are super tight, you are going to waste a lot of money.
-Even if you are playing otherwise tight players and have a super loose image, you are going to get called more often that you would like.
+Even if you are playing otherwise tight players and have a super loose image, you are going to get called more often than you would like.